-Name of Traveler:

-NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.

-I certify that the information contained on both pages of this form is true, complete, and correct to the best of my knowledge.

-Signature:

-Name of Signatory (if other than traveler):

-For Staff (name of employing Member or Committee):

-Office Address:

-Telephone Number:

-Email Address of Contact Person:

-□ Check this box if the sponsoring entity is a media outlet, the purpose of the trip is to make a media appearance sponsored by that entity, and these forms are being submitted to the Committee less than 30 days before the trip departure date.
+Name of Traveler: Nick Rockwell NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001 I certify that the information contained on both pages of this form is true, complete, and correct to the best of my knowledge.
+Signature: Signature: Name of Signatory (if other than traveler): For Staff (name of employing Member or Committee): Representative Glenn "GT" Thompson Office Address: 400 Cannon House Office Building, Washington, DC 20515 Telephone Number: (202) 225-5121 Email Address of Contact Person: Nick.Rockwell@mail.house.gov Check this box if the sponsoring entity is a media outlet, the purpose of the trip is to make a media appearance sponsored by tha entity, and these forms are being submitted to the Committee less than 30 days before the trip departure date.
 NOTE: You must complete all of the contact information fields above, as Committee staff may need to contact you if additional information is required.
 KEEP A COPY OF THIS FORM.
 Page 2 (but not this page) must be submitted to the Clerk as part of the post-travel disclosure required by House Rule 25.
 Travel Regulation § 404(d) also requires you to keep a copy of all request forms and supporting paperwork for three subsequent Congresses from the date of travel.